ABOUT ADRIEN PADILLA

 BIOGRAPHY

-Adrien Padilla is a dancer and choreographer that resides in the small town of Rosemead, California.
-Padilla earned his BFA in Dance at Cal State Long Beach and his Graduate Certificate in Arts and Culture Outreach and Advocacy at the University of Denver.
-Currently, Padilla is a dancer with Orange County’s critically acclaimed BackhausDance Company.
-Aside from dance, Adrien works behind the scenes as a stage technician and is a photographer focusing on dance and conceptual photography as well as solitude art.
-Padilla has had the privilege to work with artists Keith Johnson, Dwight Rhoden, Norbert De La Cruz III, Jennifer Backhaus, Jessie Lee Thorne, and Tommie-Waheed Evans to name a few.
-Padilla was also in Charles Weidman’s Lynchtown, staged by George Willis.
+Adrien Padilla is a dancer and choreographer from Rosemead, California.
+He earned his BFA in Dance from Cal State Long Beach and received a Graduate Certificate in Arts and Culture Outreach and Advocacy from the University of Denver.
+In addition to dance, he works behind the scenes as a stage technician and is a photographer, focusing on dance, conceptual photography, and solitude art.
+Padilla has had the privilege of working with artists Keith Johnson, Dwight Rhoden, FLOCK, Peter Chu, Norbert De La Cruz III, Jessie Lee Thorne, Bret Easterling, and Whyteberg, to name a few.
+Padilla was a part of Charles Weidman’s Lynchtown, staged by George Willis.
+Adrien is in his 7th season as a dancer and teaching artist with Backhausdance.